granite for the whole floor or only for hall

 Related Discussions

-Comments (68)Vikrant, is the picture taken from the front of your Entry door?
+Comments (70)Vikrant, is the picture taken from the front of your Entry door?
 I love your style and pieces.
 Just a few suggestions if this is the view when you first step into the foyer, I am not an expert!
 Ganesh in the place of the mirror to greet you and your guests as Goddess Lakshmi is supposedly behind him, will create more prosperity to the household.
 A recessed focal light from the ceiling to highlight its beauty.
 Another silver empty frame placing behind Ganesh, similar to the mirror to frame the idol or a Rajasthani silver jali work piece that way the wall behind would not look empty either!
-The beautiful mirror can be placed where you have the Ganesh now, that way the positive energy coming into your house does not get bounced back or out......See MoreNeed help with our living room please!!
+The beautiful mirror can be placed where you have the Ganesh now, that way the positive energy coming into your house does not get bounced back or out......See MoreNeed help for my first home 400 or 430 sq ft .New home small 400 sq .ft

 - 7 years ago